zhihanyang2022/pytorch-ppo/README.md

 # PPO-Clip

-Minimal PyTorch implementation of PPO-Clip, without parallelism.
-Converge very stably within a minute on CartPole-v0 and Pendulum-v0.
+In this repo, I minimally but very carefully implemented PPO-Clip in PyTorch, without parallelism.
+It converges very stably within a minute on CartPole-v0 and Pendulum-v0.

 ## Requirements